bruvellu/terebratalia-wnts/wnt.md

 pedicle lobe which correspond to the *wnt1* domain, as well as in the mantle lobe mesoderm adjacent to the endoderm (@fig:intracellular).

-*beta-catenin* is ubiquitously expressed in the ectoderm and mesoderm until the late gastrula when the ectodermal transcripts are downregulated (@fig:intracellular).
+*β-catenin* is ubiquitously expressed in the ectoderm and mesoderm until the late gastrula when the ectodermal transcripts are downregulated (@fig:intracellular).
 During larval development, mesoderm expression is also downregulated.
-In the late larva stage, *beta-catenin* transcripts are restricted to the anterior mesoderm and to the mesoderm associated with the chaetae sacs in the mantle lobe (@fig:intracellular).
+In the late larva stage, *β-catenin* transcripts are restricted to the anterior mesoderm and to the mesoderm associated with the chaetae sacs in the mantle lobe (@fig:intracellular).